acidburn0zzz/jetpack-sdk/packages/api-utils/docs/content/worker.md

 script will asynchronously emit the `message` event on the corresponding worker.

-@argument {JSON}
+@argument {value}
-The event listener is passed the message, which must be serializable to JSON.
+The event listener is passed the message, which must be
+<a href = "dev-guide/addon-development/web-content.html#json_serializable">serializable to JSON</a>.
 </api>

 <api name="error">